JeremyRiyadi/SoulWebsite/README.md

 ## ✨ Key Features

-  - **Interactive Interface**: The design prioritizes ease of use and a welcoming feel.
+  - **Interactive Interface**: The design prioritizes ease of use and a welcoming feel. (not implemented yet)
   - **Vanilla Tech Stack**: This project was developed entirely using vanilla technologies, showcasing a strong grasp of core web development concepts.

 -----